obi-a/uptime_monitor/README.md

           }
 ragios.add [monitor]
 ```
 The above example will create a ragios monitor that will, every 5 minutes, use firefox to visit the website url http://obi-akubue.org, and verify that the title tag on the page matches the text "Obi Akubue".
+When the title tag doesn't match the text, a failure notification will be sent out to the contact.

 ###Using the plugin
 To use the uptime monitor plugin add the key/value pair to the monitor